 The Internet of Things (IoT) is upon us and continues to promise astonishing growth, as sensors and actuators of every sort become ubiquitous in both our professional and personal lives.

-In this article we acknowledge the coming wave and all of its glorified benefits and disruptive potential, and also examine the historical and future of the security of such devices.
+In this article we acknowledge the coming wave and all of its glorified benefits and disruptive potential, and also examine the history and future of the security of such devices.

 The Internet of Things (IoT)

-According to Forbe’s Magazine, the IoT revolution is well underway, with the deployment of simple interconnected devices projected to grow at an exponential rate.
-This exciting news shadows a dark secret however, that is not uncommon in emerging technologies, namely that the security of these newly interconnected devices is often weak or non-existent.
+As Forbes Magazine states, the IoT revolution is well underway, with the deployment of simple interconnected devices projected to grow at an exponential rate.
+This exciting news shadows a dark secret, however, that is not uncommon in emerging technologies, namely that the security of these newly interconnected devices is often weak or non-existent.

 In the rush to market, and in a desire to reach the largest market possible, manufacturers prioritize simplicity over complexity, and seek to minimize the cost of their devices.
 Oftentimes, this means that security is considered a luxury rather than a necessity, and security features are omitted by design.
 This bias is furthered by the perception that IoT devices are often deployed on the “inside” of the network and are therefore at less risk than those directly accessible through the internet.